If you’re an indie author, you’re also in the business of book marketing. Did you know that?

 One of the first things you’ll want to do is find keywords to use on your KDP dashboard.

 Start with a keyword search on the Kindle side of the Amazon website.
-Not every search is created equal and searching “mystery and suspense” on the main Amazon site instead of digging down into the Kindle area specifically will net you very different (and largely inaccurate) results.
-Additionally, searching on the Kindle side of Amazon will give you a much more accurate assessment of Amazon keywords, and better data since so many books are only available in an eBook-only format.
+Not every search is created equal.
+And searching “mystery and suspense” on the main Amazon site instead of digging down into the Kindle area specifically will net you very different (and largely inaccurate) results.
+Additionally, searching on the Kindle side of Amazon offers a much more accurate assessment of Amazon keywords.
+It also provides better data since so many books are only available in an eBook-only format.

 So first select Kindle Store from the dropdown, leaving the search bar blank, and click the orange search button.

 Next, select whatever genre you’re in, so for this test, let’s use “Mystery, Thriller & Suspense.”